What are your priorities for student ministry?

 Encourage and Equip Parents

 Before I give some suggestions as to how to do this, I want to give two words of encouragement to student ministers: 1) You do not have to be a parent of teenagers to encourage parents with teenagers, and 2) You do not have to know more than parents to equip parents to disciple their teenagers.
 Walk with Jesus, love students, make yourself available to parents, learn as you go from other godly parents and speak truth in love to parents as God gives you opportunity.
 Remind yourself: God has placed you in the lives of these students and families for a reason.
-He will give you want you need to love and lead them toward godliness and living on mission.
+He will give you what you need to love and lead them toward godliness and living on mission.

 But what does it look like to encourage and equip parents?